axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-stomp/reference-destination-stomp/_index.md

 | Type:    | yes|no |
 | Default: | no     |

 *Description:* Request the STOMP server to acknowledge the receipt of the messages.
-If you enable this option, then after sending a message, {{% productparam "abbrev" %}} waits until the server confirms that it has received the message.
-This delay can seriously limit the performance of {{% productparam "abbrev" %}} if the message rate is high, and the server cannot acknowledge the messages fast enough.
+If you enable this option, then after sending a message, {{% param "product.abbrev" %}} waits until the server confirms that it has received the message.
+This delay can seriously limit the performance of {{% param "product.abbrev" %}} if the message rate is high, and the server cannot acknowledge the messages fast enough.

 ## body() {#stomp-option-body}